wasmachien75/strawberry/_posts/2019-12-31-a-look-at-nba-decade-charts.markdown

 ### Colleges

-What colleges are responsible for raising the NBA players?
+What colleges are responsible for producing the most NBA players?
 The following plot shows who takes the crown:

 {%include img-link.md img='images/2019-12-31/Colleges by number of picks.png'%}

 Kentucky is the clear winner here, having produced 38 NBA players between 2010 and 2019, including names such as Anthony Davis, Devin Booker, Karl-Anthony Towns and John Wall.
 The second and third spot are taken by Duke and Kansas.
-You might wonder if quality equals quantity?

-Have a look at which colleges have the highest average draft pick:
+Perhaps you wonder if quality equals quantity?
+Have a look at which colleges have the highest average draft picks:

 {%include img-link.md img='images/2019-12-31/Colleges with average draft pick.png'%}